subham3604/applied/docs/local-development.md

 ### Option A: Complete Docker Compose Stack (*Recommended*)

-Runs the entire production stack (FastAPI Backend, Background Worker, PostgreSQL `pgvector`, and Caddy reverse proxy) with one command:
+Runs the local container stack (FastAPI Backend, Background Worker, and PostgreSQL `pgvector`) with one command:

 ```bash
 # Build and launch all services